This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #inspirewithcheese #collectivebias

 It seems like all anyone is talking about lately are the impending holidays, and I can’t blame them because it’s all I’m thinking about too.
 One of the things I love most is how inviting the season is, people stopping by, gatherings being held and delicious drinks being served all around.
 Whether I’m hosting a large gathering, or just a small group of friends, serving wine and cheese is my go-to and personal favorite pairing.

-Some people are intimidated by putting together a perfect cheese board.
+Some people are intimidated by putting together the best cheese board.
 Whenever my mother in law comes to visit I throw one together and she’s always in awe, but the truth is that it’s so much easier than people think.
-Below are some of my favorite tips on how to put together a perfectly curated cheese board.
+Below are some of my favorite tips on how to put together the best cheese board.

 - It’s all about, you guessed it…the board.
 I have a variety of sizes and depending on how many people I’m planning for, I use the appropriate board.
 You want it big enough so things aren’t all on top of one another, but small enough that the board doesn’t look empty.
 If cheese is one of many items being served, plan on buying 3 to 4 ounces per person.
 Also, try to keep stinky cheeses separate.